 The library is stored on a NAS device in my basement, and can be consumed from Apple TVs, iOS devices, and computers throughout the house.

-Streaming Video: Netflix, Amazon, and Hulu
+Streaming Video: Netflix, CBS All Access, Amazon, and Hulu

 We occasionally use streaming services to catch up with episodes we've missed, or binge-watch shows old and new.
 The three main services we use are Netflix, Amazon, and Hulu.
 However, I'm constantly trying out new services.
+Thanks to Star Trek, I'll probably have a CBS All-Access sub forever now.

 Music: Apple Music